 Don't worry: you don't have to hurry to add a new year to your copyright date at the turn of every year, the way I see some sites do.
 If your work is copyrighted in 2008, it will still be copyrighted in 2009 and so on, till 50 years after your death.
 Appending the additional years won't extend the copyright for your articles (unless it somehow prolongs your life), so only include additional years if you have actually made changes to your work.

-Registration is optional, as you may have surmised.
-Whether or not you register, your work is still copyrighted.
-Having said that, some countries provide a way for you to register your copyright with a national registry on payment of a fee.
-The actual procedure for registering your copyright varies from country to country, so it's not possible to give a generalised procedure here that applies to everyone in the world.
-You'll just have to find the correct government agency for your country and read up on their procedure.
+As you may have surmised, registration is not needed for your work to be copyrighted.
+Having said that, some countries (not all) provide a way for you to register with a national registry on payment of a fee.
+The actual procedure for this varies from country to country, so it's not possible for me to write a step-by-step guide that applies to everyone in the world.
+You'll just have to find the correct government agency for your country (if any even exists), and read up on their procedure.

 Don't put yourself and your site in danger of lawsuits and other problems.
 As webmasters, you have enough issues to contend with, just maintaining your site and getting visitors, without inviting legal hassles.
 Don't publish someone else's MIDI or MP3 file, scenic photo, article or other work just because you didn't see a copyright notice.
 Make sure everything on your site is either original or properly licensed.